 To fit real numbers to a plan, to identify efficiency potentials, prime renewable energy development and growth potential, and best practice policies and financial incentives, we need to gather state energy specialists, our utilities, and national organizations and experts like Bill Powers and Mark Jacobson together.
 All Alaskans should be a part of a state level dialogue about our energy future so we can discuss options, get community input, share ideas and benefit from our shared experience.
 It's good for the environment, good for the economy, and provides Alaskans energy free from the boom and bust cycle of the oil economy.

 Eric is a climate activist in Fairbanks, AK

-Ceal founded the Alaska Climate Action Network.
+Ceal founded the Alaska Climate Action Network (AK CAN!).
 She lives in Eagle River, AK

 Geiling, Natasha.
 (21 Jan 2016) What Will It Take For America To Go 100 Percent Renewable?Climate Progress.

 Leidreiter, Anna.
 (4 Nov 2015) A global shift to 100% renewables is not just cleaner – it's about equality.
 The Guardian.